Tool Introduction

 - Q: What input formats are supported?

-- Q: What is the output format?
+- Q: What is the format of the output result?

 - A: The output of the encoding operation is a Base32 string, and the output of the decoding operation is the original text string.

-- When encoding text containing Chinese or other non-ASCII characters, it is recommended not to check the “Use ASCII Encoding Only” option to ensure correct UTF-8 encoding and decoding.
+- When encoding text containing Chinese or other non-ASCII characters, it is recommended not to check the "Use ASCII encoding only" option to ensure correct UTF-8 encoding and decoding.

 - Base32 encoding results are usually longer than the original data, which is one of its characteristics.